DrFate09/qidi_plus4_klipper/README.md

 ## Installing Kalico (or mainline Klipper), Moonraker, Fluidd/Mainsail and others

-Now that we have a clean, fresh system, we can start installing the software needed to run the printer.
-If you want to do this manually, you certainly can.
+Starting with a Raspberry Pi 4 (or another other Linux box), we can start installing the software needed to run the printer.
+To begin, lets install KIAUH.
-For everyone else, I recommend installing KIAUH.

 ## Installing KIAUH
-KIAUH is a helper script to install klipper/kalico, mainsail, fluidd, crowsnest, moonraker, and many other things you may need or want.
+KIAUH is a helper script to install Klipper/Kalico, Mainsail, Fluidd, Crowsnest, Moonraker, and many other things you may need or want.
-The following steps will get KIAUH installed:
+The following steps will get KIAUH installed (using SSH):
 ```
   cd ~
   git clone https://github.com/dw-0/kiauh.git
   ./kiauh/kiauh.sh
 ```
 You will now be entered into the KIAUH main menu where you can install the software needed.
-At a minium install
+At a minimum install:
 * Klipper (or Kalico)
-* moonraker
+* Moonraker
-* fluidd (or mainsail)
+* Fluidd (or Mainsail)

 KIAUH should automatically install all the required modules and start the services for you.

-After everything is installed, we can move our backed up configurations over to the new setup:
-Copy your `printer.cfg` and `gcode_macros` to `~/printer_data/config`

 ---